-Aside from these, mono-aggro decks seem to be doing well (no surprise there), but there are tons of different builds you can try in Historic.
-The player base is returning to play the format after seeing the rewards of the Historic Challenge, so the meta can easily change in future.
+Aside from these, most mono aggro decks seem to be doing well (no surprise there), but there are tons of different builds you can try in Historic.

-If you’re a player that likes to try new things, the best thing about Historic is that you can use cards from a total of nine sets instead of five (for now) which brings plenty of new opportunities.
-Except for the suspended list, you can combine cards from these sets any way you want and, adding the 20 anthology cards, you can probably come up with some wild play that will allow you to get at least a couple of wins.
+If you’re a player that likes to try new things, the best thing about Historic is that you can use cards from a total of fifteen sets instead of five to eight in Standard, which brings plenty of new opportunities.
+Except for the suspended/banned lists, you can combine cards from these sets any way you want and you can probably come up with some wild play that will allow you to get at least a couple of wins.

 Where to Get Deck Builds

 If you’re stuck, though, there’re lots of streamers trying out new builds on YouTube.
 CovertGoBlue and Merchant have solid decks that you can use and they also explain how they play them, so it might be a good idea to check them out to get a better grasp on Historic.
 There are also lots of players discussing new strategies on Reddit and posting their successful decks, so you can easily find a solid strategy lurking around there.

 Draftsim has a deck database, and you can grab sample Historic lists there.

 And, as always, sites like Aetherhub, MTGArenaPro, and MTGgoldfish are an awesome resource to check out other player’s decks and see what’s out there.
 Maybe get some inspiration, maybe try out something new.
 Take your pick!